 Long Island's Historical Chapel, a charming 1852 historic structure ringed with stained glass, caps your vows with peals from its tower bell.
 Or you can take your ceremony oceanside for a romantic beach wedding.
 Some venues will put you right on the water, like the Allegria Hotel in Long Beach.

 For the more adventurous, does it get any more romantic than a ceremony against a majestic Adirondack Mountain backdrop aboard the Lake George Steamboat Company's Lac du Saint Sacrement?
-To keep the Adirondacks view but stay landlocked, there are amazing venues like the Georgian Lakeside Resort also in Lake George, the Mirror Lake Inn or High Peaks Resort in Lake Placid, the Garnet Hill Lodge in North River or the Copperfield Inn in North Creek.
+To keep the Adirondacks view but stay landlocked, there are amazing venues like the Georgian Lakeside Resort also in Lake George, the Mirror Lake Inn or High Peaks Resort in Lake Placid, the Garnet Hill Lodge in North River, or the Copperfield Inn in North Creek.